helensz98/Interactive-Lab-Hub/Lab 5/README.md

 Now that you have experimented with one or more of these sense-making systems **characterize their behavior**.
 During the lecture, we mentioned questions to help characterize a material:
 * What can you use X for?
-    * Users can use it to check what masks they can buy to protect them from covid-19.

 * What is a good environment for X?
-    * Somewhere with good lighting and a clean background.

 * What is a bad environment for X?
-    * Somewhere dark with a messy background.

 * When will X break?
-    * When I stamp or the camera/pi, when it's in a bad environment, or when different targtes are placed closely together, and thus misclassifies target objects.

 * When it breaks how will X break?
-    * It will not be able to tell whether the item presented is a mask or not.

 * What are other properties/behaviors of X?
-    * It's free.
-I won't dare to charge for it.
-    * It has limitless potential for identifying masks as the diversity increases in the training set.
-    * It identifies one object at a time.

 * How does X feel?
-    * It is light in weight and easy to carry around.

 **Include a short video demonstrating the answers to these questions.**

 ### Part 2.

 Following exploration and reflection from Part 1, finish building your interactive system, and demonstrate it in use with a video.

-I included images of N95 masks, surgical masks, and invalid masks taken from different distance and angles.

 **Include a short video demonstrating the finished result.**